rdoetjes/zforth/README.md

 ## No classic Lexer, Parser, AST, Interpreter
 I initially started with a lexer, parser and AST, but it turned out to be a lot of work and defeating the whole purpose of Forth which was meant to be simple to be implemented in assembly.
 So after two eveings of work, I decided to scrap it and start from scratch and just implement the interpreter directly.
 Achieving the same result, but in a lot less time and less memory usage.

+# Float 32
+This interpreter uses 32 bit floats indtead of the standard integer.
+Which for me gives makes it more flexible.